The Neurobiology of Religious Terrorism

 Suicide is sanctioned when it is believed to a part of God’s plan, and the person who commits it in his name may seem to be spiritually elevated; a high and holy being.

 “A leading Islamist authority, Sheikh Yusuf al-Qaradawi, recently explained the distinction this way: attacks on enemies are not suicide operations but “heroic martyrdom operations”.
 (3)

 In all probability, Jihad suicides are not motivated by a desire to elicit fear.
 Their military superiors may be, but the individual is much more likely to be motivated by the desire for an intangible, personal, reward.

 The desire to experience, once again, the peak moments of their lives.

 People who have had religious experiences will often do whatever it takes to re-capture those moments.

-Indeed, suicide in this context is not without precedent.
+Indeed, there are precedents for suicide in this context.
 One type of religious experience (far more intense than the type that can occur in moments of extreme religious fervor) is the now-well-known Near-Death Experience (NDE).
 There have been reports of suicides by people who have had deeply spiritual experiences while clinically dead, but were later revived.
-While the overwhelming majority of NDE experiences say that they would never consider suicide, they also often have a deep longing to return to the blissful state they had while they were having their NDEs.
+While the overwhelming majority of NDE experiences say that they would never consider it, they also often have a deep longing to return to the blissful state they had while they were having their NDEs.

 History records many examples of suicide for religious reasons.
 The Jim Jones cult, the mass-suicide of Jewish Zealots under siege by the Roman General Vespasian at Masada, the Vietnamese Patriarch who immolated himself in protest during the Vietnam War, Joan of Arc’s refusal to recant her preaching, based on her visions, even though it meant being burned at the stake.